OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:45:33] Everything's been eaten up by the dollar economy and there's, there's, there's a million different other ways to solve these problems.
 But until people are until the environment, the conditions are in the environment that create the conditions for the human beings to be ready to change their worldview.

 [00:45:49] And even then, there's not a guarantee.
-According to Clare W. Graves, even if you create the conditions, it doesn't guarantee that people, you can't force people to change their worldview.
+According to [[Person/Clare W. Graves]], even if you create the conditions, it doesn't guarantee that people, you can't force people to change their worldview.

 [00:45:59] So that one insight that I wanted to share with just that, that we have to create the